| |

 5. Hades

-Hades is the god of all things underworld.
+Hades is the god of all things underworld ruling over the realm of the dead.
 His symbol is the key and he possesses the magical Helm (Helmet of Invisibility) that makes the wearer invisible.

 6. Dionysus